RAS598-2025-S-Team12/RAS598-2025-S-Team12.github.io/docs/index.md

     e) The feedback and result callbacks handle the rest: `feedback_cb` logs the remaining distance, `goal_resp_cb` checks acceptance
     (resetting the tag on rejection and chaining `result_cb`), and `result_cb` logs success, cancellation or failure, then clears
     `current_goal_tag` so new goals can be sent.

+#### Unresolved Tasks

+1. Create3 Platform Sensor Failure

+   Issue:
+   The iRobot Create3 platform failed to initialize properly.
+As a result, essential ROS 2 topics such as /odom, /imu, and /scan were not published, thereby disabling key navigation and localization functionalities.

+   Attempted Solution:
+   To compensate for the missing /odom topic, we integrated the rf2o_laser_odometry package, which estimates odometry from LiDAR data.
+The following command was used to launch the package:
+        ros2 launch rf2o_laser_odometry rf2o_laser_odometry.launch.py laser_scan_topic:=/rpi_14/scan

+2. Missing /odom Frame in TF Tree

+   Issue:
+   Despite launching the odometry node, the /odom frame did not appear in the TF tree, which is essential for many localization and navigation stacks.

+   Attempted Solution:
+   We manually introduced a static transform using static_transform_publisher to bridge the missing transform between /odom and either rplidar_link or base_link:
+        ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 odom base_link

+   However, the /odom frame remained absent when verifying the TF tree using ros2 run tf2_tools view_frames.

+4. SLAM Frame Drift in RViz

+   Issue:
+   When executing SLAM through the turtlebot4_navigation stack, RViz showed growing drift between frames over time.
+This led to inconsistencies between the robot's estimated and actual positions, making localization unreliable.

+   Presumed Cause:
+   The drift likely stems from the fact that /odom was derived entirely from LiDAR-based odometry without integration of wheel encoders or IMU data.

+   Proposed Solution:
+   A potential remedy is to apply filtering to the LiDAR measurements—removing spurious (“garbage”) data—to improve the accuracy of the /odom estimation.